Javascipt/Jsome/README.md

-Make your JSON objects look AWESOME !!
+Make your JSON objects look AWESOME!
 ====================================

 ![Jsome](https://raw.githubusercontent.com/Javascipt/Jsome/master/logo.png)

 This package allows you to give style to your JSON on your console!

-##Installation :
+## Installation :

 ```bash
 $ npm install jsome
 ```

-##How does it work ?
+## How does it work ?

 on your nodejs application, when you need to console.log a json object, all you need to do is to use the jsome function